begoat/qmlLive/README.md

 https://github.com/Mogara/GameHall

 we will focus on develop this project later.
- Welcome to watch and follow us.
+ Welcome to watch and join us.